Private Investigator Associations and Investigation Industry Groups

 - Tennessee Professional Investigators Associations (TPIA) - TPIA was created exclusively for PI’s in the state of Tennessee.
 The association represents the interests of private eyes in the state legislature and provides training and eduction resources for its members.

-- Tennessee Association of Licensed Private Investigator (TALPI) - A self-regulating group of independent, professional P.I.’s who work to increase awareness and educate the public about investigative services in Tennessee.
-TALPI offers information about ground breaking investigative methods and technology through continuing education courses and monthly meetings.
+- Tennessee Association of Licensed Private Investigator (TALPI) – A self-regulating group of independent, professional P.I.’s who work to increase awareness and educate the public about investigative services in Tennessee.
+TALPI offers information about ground breaking research methods and technology through continuing education courses and monthly meetings.

 - Texas Association of Licensed Investigators (TALI) – An organization that promotes and encourages professionalism among licensed private investigators through information, education, training, legislative action, membership support and networking.
 TALI provides helpful information on private eye training and continuing education, meeting and networking opportunities, and information resources for its members.